Abelianization and fixed point properties of units in integral group rings: Property [n-2] and for if

 The indices will always be taken modulo $n$. \end{definition}

-Clearly there is a natural epimorphism $\pi_n: \St_n(I) \rightarrow \E_n(I)$ defined by $\pi_n(x_{ij}(r)) = e_{ij}(r)$ and $\ker (\pi_n)$ measures 'how many' relations essentially different from those in \Cref{commutators in En} $\E_n(I)$ satisfies.
+Clearly there is a natural epimorphism $\pi_n: \St_n(J) \rightarrow \E_n(J)$ defined by $\pi_n(x_{ij}(r)) = e_{ij}(r)$ and $\ker (\pi_n)$ measures 'how many' relations essentially different from those in \Cref{commutators in En} $\E_n(J)$ satisfies.

 The proof of the version of \Cref{theo:E_n(R)_has_FR} for the Steinberg groups consists in obtaining a 'nice' generating set in the sense of \cite[Theorem 5.1]{Farb}.
 Therefore we start now with providing a first smaller generating set.
+We will use the left-normed convention for the iterated commutator, i.e. inductively we define $(a_1, a_2, \ldots , a_n) := ((a_1, a_2, \ldots, a_{n-1}), a_n)$.